UltimateSkidder59/Arsenal-Script/README.md

 🧠 Smart ESP (boxes, tracers, health bars)
 ⚡ TriggerBot
 🖥️ Clean GUI Interface (Obsidian UI / Rayfield)
-🎮 Custom keybinds + hotkey system
 🚀 Lag-free, performance-optimized Lua

 ---

 ## 🚀 How to Use

-1. Launch your favorite executor (Synapse X, Fluxus, KRNL, etc.)
+1. Launch your favorite executor (Swift, Solara, KRNL etc.)
 2. Join **Arsenal** on Roblox
 3. Copy the contents of `script.lua`
 4. Paste & execute in the executor